Maximizing Quad Growth: Hypertrophy Training Tips

 What is hypertrophy training?

-Hypertrophy training is a type of strength training that focuses on increasing muscle size, also known as muscle hypertrophy.
-This is typically achieved through high volume, moderate to high intensity resistance training.
+Hypertrophy training is a type of resistance training focused on increasing muscle size.
+This is usually achieved through moderate to high training volumes, progressive overload, and sufficient recovery.

 How can I maximize quad growth through hypertrophy training?